-- Entrants must be either a Student Affiliate or Trainee Affiliate. - All entrants must be within three (3) years of completion of formal training at the time the presentation is made.
+- Entrants are not required to be American Academy of Forensic Sciences (AAFS) members. - Entrants who are AAFS members must be either a Student Affiliate or Trainee Affiliate. - All entrants must be within three (3) years of completion of formal training at the time the presentation is made.
 Formal training is defined as either enrollment in an undergraduate/graduate program in the forensic sciences or a training program within a forensic science laboratory.
 Entrants must provide proof of this requirement from a professor or laboratory director. - In the case of multiple contributors to a presentation, only the presenter (the entrant) is eligible for the award.
 Substitute presenters will not be accepted after the application is submitted.
 The entrant should be the sole presenter of the paper. - The decision of the Awards Committee is final and the amount of the award is firm.